 Well-meaning Christians may be tempted to think this is a great bill that will prevent people from murdering their disabled children in utero.
 Please don't be tempted to think that.
 This is a horrible bill that merely contains code language that almost blatantly spells out how to get around the enormous loopholes.
 Here are the main problems with these bills:

 1) "SOLELY."
-That's the killer escape hatch, right there.
-If a woman admits to the doctor she is seeking the abortion for the SOLE reason of her child's disability, he can't help her kill her baby.
+That's the killer's escape hatch, right there.
+If a woman admits to the doctor she is seeking the abortion for the SOLE reason of her child's disability, he cannot help her kill her baby.
 Otherwise, the child is fair game.
-There will undoubtedbly be at first, a few women ignorant of this loophole whose children will escape murder because they accidentally told the truth.
+There will undoubtedbly be at first, a few women ignorant of this loophole whose children will escape murder because their moms accidentally told the truth.
 But word gets around fast.

-The loophole here is that she doesn't need a reason to have an abortion in the first 24 weeks.
+The loophole here is that a woman doesn't need a reason to have an abortion in the first 24 weeks.
 Abortion is currently legal in Florida up to 24 weeks for any reason or no reason.
 Non-invasive screening tests can detect a likelihood for Down Syndrome and Trisomy 18 with great accuracy from 12 to 13 weeks' gestation.
 The source for this information is the prenatal testing chart by the American College of Obstetricians and Gynecologists (ACOG), which is referenced in the legal analysis of the bill conducted by the state.
 All a mother has to do is come up with any reason, or no reason, to kill her child within 24 weeks, and the law has been satisfied.
-If she has financial problems, doesn't want stretch marks, or just doesn't want to give birth, she can kill her child.
+If she has financial problems, doesn't want stretch marks, or is just in a bad mood, she can kill her child.
 The law does not require the abortionist to ask, although there may be administrative rules for questionnaires.
-Even if the killer was required to ask, women would no doubt be coached by them beforehand on how to give an answer that meets the legal requirement.
+Even if the killer was required to ask, women could no doubt easily be coached by them beforehand on how to give an answer that meets the legal requirement.
 According to the state's legal analysis, 65-85% of all preborn babies with Down syndrome are killed in the US.

 2) The bill only includes inherited conditions.
 The bill defines "disability" as "any disease, defect, or disorder that is genetically inherited, including, but not limited to: (a) A physical disability; (b) A mental or intellectual disability; (c) A physical disfigurement; (d) Down syndrome; (e) Scoliosis; (f) Dwarfism; (g) Albinism; (h)Amelia (absence of one or more limbs); or (i) A physical or mental disease. " Although the bill is not limited to just the examples given, they must be "inherited" conditions.

 The waters get murky here.
-Even though the House committee's legal analysis makes mention of "neural tube defects;" the neural tube defect of spina bifida is not considered hereditary by the National Institute of Health..
-Fetal alcohol syndrome would not be covered.
-Hydrocephaly would not be covered.
-Prenatal exposure to Nika, corona, measles, or chicken pox would not be covered.
-Cleft palate may or may not be included, depending on the extent to which the researcher of the day considers it to be hereditary.
+Even though the House committee's legal analysis makes mention of "neural tube defects;" the neural tube defect of spina bifida is not considered hereditary by the National Institute of Health.
+Babies with fetal alcohol syndrome would not be protected.
+Babies with hydrocephaly would not be protected.
+Prenatal exposure to Nika, corona, measles, or chicken pox would not be conditions covered in the ban.
+Babies with a cleft palate may or may not be protected, depending on the extent to which the researcher of the day considers it to be hereditary.
 Our lack of conclusive research on "hereditary" disorders is enough that it would encourage abortionists to challenge the wording of the bills.
 After all, killing babies is their bread and butter.

-And there are many, many, many non-lethal, congenital conditions that are not hereditary and would not be covered by this bill.
+And there are many non-lethal, congenital conditions that are not hereditary and would not be covered by this bill.
 Don't ask me why they're not covered; ask Representative Grall and Senator Rodriguez.
 For that matter, ask them why they refuse to protect all babies, period.
-We have asked both of them to file bills of total abolition, and so far, they have not.
+We have asked both of them to file bills of total abolition, and so far, they have not done so.

 3) The bill specifically excludes "lethal fetal anomalies."
 Not only are non-hereditary conditions excluded, anything considered ultimately fatal is excluded.
 Trisomy 18 is genetic, but it is considered a lethal anomaly.
-Nevermind Megan Hayes, who is 40 years old.
+Never mind Megan Hayes, who is 40 years old.
+She would not have been protected from execution under this bill.

 5) The bill does not treat abortion as murder.
 An abortionist who violates this act would be charged with a 3rd-degree felony, the least serious felony charge.
 The charge is bumped up to a 2nd-degree felony if he kills the mother as well.
 This is not equal justice.
 These pro-life politicians may say they believe abortion is murder, but they don't act like it.

 6) The bill excludes mothers from prosecution.
-Like all pro-life bills, These bills specifically exclude women from any consequence whatsoever for murdering their disabled child.
+Like all pro-life bills, These bills specifically exclude women from any consequence whatsoever for murdering their disabled child in violation of this act.

 "(b) a woman upon whom a disability abortion is performed may not be prosecuted under this section with conspiracy to violate this section."